hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 - [Compute targets in Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-target)
 - [Virtual Machine Products Available in Your Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=virtual-machines&regions=us-east)

-### Set Up Docker Image
+**b.
+Set Up Docker Image**

-Pull the provided docker image.
+Pull the provided Docker image:
 ```
 docker pull intelanalytics/bigdl-orca:latest
 ```

-If your environment requires a proxy to access the internet, export your development system's proxy settings to the docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container.
+If your environment requires a proxy to access the Internet, export your development system's proxy settings to the Docker environment by adding `--env http_proxy=${http_proxy}` when you create the docker container in the next step.

-### Create Docker Container
+**c.
+Create Docker Container**

-Run the workflow using the ``docker run`` command, as shown:
+Create the Docker container for BigDL using the ``docker run`` command, as shown below:
 ```
 docker run -a stdout \
   --env http_proxy=${http_proxy} \